 2. Lower Threshold For Search Volume

 Apple gives lots of 5 popularity scores to keywords, which is the lowest score possible that any keyword can get.
-According to our estimations nearly 90% of keywords actually gets 5 popularity scores.
+According to our estimations, nearly 90% of keywords actually get a popularity score of 5.

 This, along with our understanding of the exponential relationship between Search Popularity and Impression makes it extremely probable that while calculating the popularity, Apple has a lower threshold for search volume.